chevah/geck/docs/programming/testing.rst

 Mock object
 -----------

-Mock object can simplify a lot test writing and are a very powerful test tool.

 With great power, comes great responsibility!
 Don't abuse the mocks.

+Before using a Mock object consider using a minimal implementation or a Bunch object.

-As much as possible, try to use a Mock object together with the specification of the mocked class.
+If using Mock is the best option, always use a Mock object together with the specification of the mocked target.

 .. sourcecode:: python